Snake vs ZZ Plant

 You can’t go wrong with either, but here’s how they stack up:

-• ZZ Plant: The ultimate survivor—thrives on neglect, tolerates low light, and rarely has pest issues.
+• ZZ Plant: The ultimate survivor—thrives on neglect, tolerates the lowest light, and rarely has pest issues.
+It’s also more forgiving of temperature fluctuations.

 If you want a plant you can almost forget about, the ZZ Plant is the winner.
 If you want a plant with a bold, upright look, go for the Snake Plant.